All motifs

 The prison as a metaphor for a confining relationship and the escape / prison break as the act of leaving it - framing the departure not as a choice but as liberation from captivity.
 The image extends to adjacent escape figures (the great escape, the light of freedom, the breakout) that share the same register of flight from bondage.

-The prison carries the charge of a relationship that has become a site of captivity rather than partnership: the speaker is held against her will (or at least against her desire) and the escape is framed as a necessary act of self-liberation rather than an act of cruelty toward the partner left behind.
+The prison stands for a relationship that has turned into a place of captivity rather than a partnership: the speaker is held against her will, or at least against her desire, and the escape reads as a necessary act of self-liberation rather than cruelty toward the partner left behind.

 Cassandra